oda-hub/hugo-odahub/content/docs/guide-development.md

     CONTEXT_FILE = "context file current directory"
 ```

 By default, token validation is enabled and the attempts are made to load the token from all the supported locations in the order they appear in the TokenLocation class.
+Note that token locations other than `TokenLocation.CONTEXT_FILE` are left for compatibility only.
+They don't have corresponding annotations in ontology.

 ### How to annotate the notebook outputs